 Motivation

 These resources are designed for biologists as well as programmers.
-With the help of the NEBC Bio-Linux development team, images include the biological software and libraries available in local installations along with a FreeNX desktop environment designed to ease the transition to remote computational analysis.
+With the help of the NEBC Bio-Linux development team, images include biological software and libraries available in local installations along with a FreeNX desktop environment designed to ease the transition to remote computational analysis.

 Resources